koriym/Koriym.SqlQuality/README.md

 ### 2. Queries with Optimizer Impact

-The MySQL query optimizer is a crucial component that automatically optimizes query execution plans.
-This tool analyzes the differences in execution plans and performance with and without the optimizer.
+The MySQL Query Optimizer is a crucial component that automatically optimizes query execution plans.
+Even when SQL and index design are not optimal, the optimizer attempts to improve performance at runtime.

 | Column | Description |
 |--------|-------------|